openforcefield/openff-docs/source/index.md

 ## Getting Started

 Instructions for installing and using OpenFF software can be found at [](install) and in the project-specific documentation below.
+If you're not sure which package you want, see [](ecosystem).

 (projects)=
 ## Projects